 External Ids for ACE2 Gene

 The protein encoded by this gene belongs to the angiotensin-converting enzyme family of dipeptidyl carboxydipeptidases and has considerable homology to human angiotensin 1 converting enzyme.
 This secreted protein catalyzes the cleavage of angiotensin I into angiotensin 1-9, and angiotensin II into the vasodilator angiotensin 1-7.
-The organ- and cell-specific expression of this gene suggests that it may play a role in the regulation of cardiovascular and renal function, as well as fertility.
-In addition, the encoded protein is a functional receptor for the spike glycoprotein of the human coronaviruses SARS and HCoV-NL63. [provided by RefSeq, Jul 2008]
+ACE2 is known to be expressed in various human organs, and its organ- and cell-specific expression suggests that it may play a role in the regulation of cardiovascular and renal function, as well as fertility.
+In addition, the encoded protein is a functional receptor for the spike glycoprotein of the human coronavirus HCoV-NL63 and the human severe acute respiratory syndrome coronaviruses, SARS-CoV and SARS-CoV-2, the latter is the causative agent of coronavirus disease-2019 (COVID-19).
+Multiple splice variants have been found for this gene and the dACE2 (or MIRb-ACE2) splice variant has been found to be interferon inducible. [provided by RefSeq, Nov 2020]

 GeneCards Summary for ACE2 Gene

-ACE2 (Angiotensin I Converting Enzyme 2) is a Protein Coding gene.
-Diseases associated with ACE2 include neurogenic hypertension and tetanus neonatorum.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein Stability.
-GO annotations related to this gene include metallopeptidase activity and virus receptor activity.
-An important paralog of this gene is TMEM27.
+ACE2 (Angiotensin Converting Enzyme 2) is a Protein Coding gene.
+Diseases associated with ACE2 include Covid-19 and Severe Acute Respiratory Syndrome.
+Among its related pathways are A-beta Pathways: Uptake and Degradation and Agents Acting on the Renin-Angiotensin System Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include metallopeptidase activity and peptide binding.
+An important paralog of this gene is ACE.